 "After the first year in Formula 1, we wanted to understand where we stand.
 It was necessary to take more risks and mistakes can happen.
 It is better to do one step back and two steps forward rather than doing just step backwards".

-Friday 27th July 2001.
-It is time for the first two free practice sessions.
-In FP1, Barrichello sets the fastest time with a 1"41"953, followed by de La Rosa, Coulthard and Michael Schumacher.
-In FP2, Eddie Irvine tops the timing sheets by lapping in 1'41"424, ahead of Montoya.
-Barrichello and Michael Schumacher are 4th and 5th respectively.
-The other Williams of Ralf Schumacher is only 10th fastest after losing the first half of the practice session.
-Making a mistake at the chicane, the German was forced to park his William onto the gravel trap.
-Mika Hakkinen ends up 3rd fastest, confirming his and McLaren’s good momentum after winning at Silverstone.
+It is time for the first two free practice sessions on Friday 27 July 2001.
+Barrichello is the fastest driver in FP1 with a 1"41"953, followed by de La Rosa, Coulthard and Michael Schumacher.
+Eddie Irvine tops the timing sheets in FP2, lapping in 1'41"424.
+Montoya is 2nd, ahead of Barrichello and Michael Schumacher.
+Ralf Schumacher is only 10th fastest, after losing the first half of the practice session.
+The German made a mistake at the chicane and was forced to park the FW23 car onto the gravel trap.
+Mika Hakkinen confirms his good momentum with the 3rd fastest time.
 Barrichello and Schumacher are over half a second slower than Irvine.
-However, Ferrari is primarily working on the car set-up for the race.
-The duo did most of the running with a lot of fuel on board, without searching for the fastest lap.
-At the end of the day, technical director Ross Brawn declares:
+However, the Maranello team is primarily working on the car set-up for the race.
+The Ferrari duo does most of the running with a lot of fuel on board, without searching for the fastest lap.
+Ross Brawn declares at the end of the day:

-"It is just a question of choosing the downforce level to get the balance at Hockenheim You've got seventy-five percent of the circuit where you want the lowest downforce level possible and then twenty-five percent of the circuit where you want the highest downforce level possible.
-We tried all the compounds available and there is a clear different: I think that our ideas for tomorrow and Sunday are quite clear: with more grip from the tires, you can have less aerodynamic load to have more top speed".
+"It is just a question of choosing the downforce level to get the balance at Hockenheim.
+You've got 75 percent of the circuit where you want the lowest downforce level possible and then 25 percent of the circuit where you want the highest downforce level possible.
+You’re trying to find a compromise.
+It was the usual sort of Friday.
+We had a small problem with the hydraulics on Rubens' car, but it’s not a worry for the race as the part that failed was not brand new and of course we will fit a new component for the race.
+We tried both types of tyres and there is a pretty clear distinction between the two.
+I think our position tyre wise for tomorrow afternoon and Sunday is fairly clear.
+Obviously, with more grip from the tyres, which you need in the Stadium section, you can afford to run less wing and that gives you more speed on the straights.
+We will have to take the extremely hot conditions into consideration".

-The Ferrari men are not worried about the hydraulic high-press system failure which slowed down Barrichello in the last eight minutes of FP2.
-The Brazilian driver comments the two practice sessions:
+The technical director is not worried about the hydraulic high-press system failure that slowed down Barrichello in the last eight minutes of FP2.
+The Brazilian driver summarizes the two practice sessions:

 "I was not able to get that much running today, especially in the afternoon.
-In the morning, the car was definitely in good shape.
+In the morning, things went very well and the car was definitely in good shape.
 Then I had a hydraulic problem in the second hour which cost me the last ten minutes of the session.
 We still have a bit of work to do on defining the ideal set-up, but I am confident for tomorrow".

 Saturday 28th July 2001, the odds for this qualifying session are respected: Juan Pablo Montoya takes his maiden pole position of his career.
 His fastest lap time is a 1'38"117, 0.019 seconds faster than his teammate.
 Ralf Schumacher completes a front-row lockout for Williams-BMW.
 Mika Hakkinen is 3rd fastest, ahead of Michael Schumacher and Coulthard.
 Barrichello, in the other Ferrari, is 6th ahead of Räikkönen and Heidfield.
 De la Rosa and Trulli will line up in 9th and 10th.
 The Jordan had an engine failure during the latter stages of qualifying.
 At the end of the session, Michael comments qualifying: